jressey/cinegap/README.md

 1. Format CSV
     > The csv must be formatted as follows (single item per line):
     ```
-    Dr.
+    Dr. Strangelove
     The Wizard of Oz
     Oh Brother, Where art Thou
     ```
 1. Run it
     > You'll need to have Ruby installed on your system and know how to install Gems with Bundler.

-    > A test file is included at /test/test.csv (thank you https://www.theyshootpictures.com/gf1000_all1000films.htm)
+    > A test file is included at `/test/test.csv` (thank you https://www.theyshootpictures.com/gf1000_all1000films.htm)

     ```
     ruby plex_reader.rb <csv_file.csv>